decentraland/adr/content/ADR-164-quests.poc.md

 A minimal global UI for quest tracking and receiving real-time notifications about the progress requires the following:

-- Users should have a UI where to see the current quests (in progress) and the status.
+- Users should have a UI where to see their current quests (in progress) with their status.
 - Users should be able to cancel/drop a quest.
 - Users should be able to discover public quests in World.
 (NPC Givers)